Fraction Calculator

 - Subtract: 12 - 33/4 = 12/1 - 33/4 = 12 · 4/1 · 4 - 33/4 = 48/4 - 33/4 = 48 - 33/4 = 15/4

 The first operand is an integer.
 It is equivalent to a fraction 12/1.
 It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(1, 4) = 4.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 1 × 4 = 4.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by canceling.

 In other words, twelve minus thirty-three quarters equals fifteen quarters.